-- Pumpkins are originating from Mexico and Central America
+- Pumpkins originated from Mexico and Central America.

-- The word pumpkin first originated from the Greeks, as the word ‘Pepon’ or ‘large melon’.
+- The word pumpkin first originated from the Greek word “Pepon” (large melon).
 After this, the word went through many adaptations by the French and English translations.

-- Back in 1584, Jacques Cartier, a French explorer of North America called this fruit ‘a gros melon’.
-Later, this term in English was translated as ‘pompions’, so now this is known as ‘pumpkin’
+- In 1584, Jacques Cartier, a French explorer of North America, called this fruit “a gross melon.”
+Later, this term in English was translated as “pompions,” which is now known as “pumpkin.”

-- The heaviest pumpkin in the world had a weight of 820 kg, found in Minnesota
+- The heaviest pumpkin in the world weighed 820 kg and was found in Minnesota.

-- Pumpkins are planted during May and June, and they are picked in October when they reach the vibrant orange color.
+- Pumpkins are planted during May and June, and they are picked in October when they reach their vibrant orange color.

 - Pumpkins are technically a fruit, but in culinary terms, we consider them to be vegetables.